appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 `coll-sum` will sum all events `:metric` together.
 `coll-quotient` will divide the first event `:metric` by the value of the next events.
 `coll-top` and `coll-bottom` returns the events with the top biggest (or top smallest) `:metric` field (for example, `coll-top` would return the 10 events with the biggest `:metric`).
+`coll-increase` should receives a list of events representing an always-increasing counter and will compute the increase between the oldest and the latest event.

 `coll-mean` will compute the mean based on the event `:metric` fields. `coll-rate` compute the rate of events (the sum of all `:metrics` divided by the time range, based on the most ancient and most recent events), and `coll-count` will return a new event with `:metric` being the number of events in the window.
 The three previous streams use the latest event from the list of events to build the new event.

 The `coll-percentiles` action can also be used to compute percentiles on a list of events: